 Abstract

-Evaluative conditioning (EC) is one of the most widely-studied and highly applicable pathways for establishing and changing attitudes.
-Although many paradigms have been used to study EC, The surveillance task (Olson & Fazio, 2001), is one of the most cited, and purportedly generates attitudes that are claimed to occur without awareness.
-The ability for EC effects to occur without awareness continues to fuel conceptual, theoretical, and applied developments.
-Yet few published studies have used this task, and those that do are characterized by small samples and very small effect sizes.
-Our paper represents a high-powered (N = XXXX), pre-registered replication attempt designed to provide a strong test of EC effects produced by this task.
-We [did/did not] detect evidence for EC effects.
-Our findings [support/place strong constraints] on the surveillance task’s utility when making theoretical claims related to attitudes and EC, and its use in applied settings.
+Evaluative conditioning (EC) is one of the most widely-studied procedures for establishing and changing attitudes.
+The surveillance-task (Olson & Fazio, 2001) is a highly cited EC paradigm, and one that is claimed to generate attitudes without awareness.
+The potential for EC effects to occur without awareness continues to fuel conceptual, theoretical, and applied developments.
+Yet few published studies have used this task, and most are characterized by small samples and small effect sizes.
+We conducted a high-powered (N =1478), preregistered close replication of the original surveillance-task study.
+We obtained evidence for a small EC effect when ‘aware’ participants were excluded using the original criterion – therefore replicating the original effect.
+However, no such effect emerged when three other awareness criteria were used.
+We suggest that there is a strong need for caution when using evidence for the surveillance task effect to make theoretical and practical claims about ‘unaware’ EC effects.

 Keywords: Preregistered Replication; Evaluative Conditioning; Contingency Awareness; Recollective Memory; Attitude Formation

-Incidental Attitude Formation via the Surveillance Task: A Preregistered Replication of Olson and Fazio (2001)
+Incidental Attitude Formation via the Surveillance Task: A Registered Replication Report of Olson and Fazio (2001)

-Evaluative conditioning (EC) is a widely-studied and highly applicable pathway for establishing and changing attitudes (e.g., De Houwer et al., 2001).
-In a typical EC task, a neutral (conditioned) stimulus (CS) is repeatedly paired with a positive or negative (unconditioned) stimulus (US), and as a result, the former typically acquires a similar valence as the latter.
+Evaluative conditioning (EC) is a widely-studied and highly applicable procedure for establishing and changing attitudes (e.g., De Houwer et al., 2001).
+In a typical EC task, a neutral (conditioned) stimulus (CS) is repeatedly paired with a positive or negative (unconditioned) stimulus (US), and as a result, the former acquires a similar valence to the latter.

 Evaluative conditioning plays a central role in theory and application throughout psychological science.
 For instance, in its original version, the Associative–Propositional Evaluation (APE) Model (Gawronski & Bodenhausen, 2006), an influential theory of attitudes in social psychology, distinguished between explicit attitudes and implicit attitudes, and treated EC as a key pathway for changing the latter.
-The Elaboration-Likelihood Model, in the domain of persuasion (ELM; Petty & Cacioppo, 1986), distinguishes between the central and peripheral routes to persuasion, and views EC as highly relevant to the latter route.
-Elsewhere, EC is said to play an important role in implicit bias (e.g., Olson & Fazio, 2006), consumption behavior (e.g., Gibson, 2008), self-esteem (e.g., Dijksterhuis, 2004), disgust (e.g., Schienle et al., 2001), phobias (e.g., Merckelbach, et al., 1993) and much more.
+The Elaboration-Likelihood Model, in the domain of persuasion (ELM: Petty & Cacioppo, 1986), distinguishes between the central and peripheral routes to persuasion, and views EC as highly relevant to the latter route.
+Elsewhere, EC is said to play an important role in implicit bias (e.g., Olson & Fazio, 2006), consumption behavior (e.g., Gibson, 2008), self-esteem (e.g., Dijksterhuis, 2004), disgust (e.g., Schienle et al., 2001), phobias (e.g., Merckelbach et al., 1993) and many other domains.
 In the applied domain, it is frequently used as an intervention to address problematic attitudes and behaviors related to addictive substances such as alcohol (e.g., Houben et al., 2010), unhealthy food consumption (e.g., Shaw et al., 2016), and racism (e.g., Lai et al., 2014).

-When it comes to theorizing about EC itself, debate is largely led by proponents of dual process (e.g., Gawronski & Bodenhausen, 2006), single process propositional (e.g., De Houwer, 2018), and association formation models (e.g., Jones et al., 2009).
+When it comes to theorizing about EC itself, the debate is largely led by proponents of dual process (e.g., Gawronski & Bodenhausen, 2006), single process propositional (e.g., De Houwer, 2018), and association formation models (e.g., Jones et al., 2009).
 Although many variables are used to differentiate between these positions, one has received considerable attention: contingency awareness (e.g., Corneille & Stahl, 2019).
 Showing that EC effects can occur without contingency awareness is often viewed as supporting dual process and association formation models whereas the opposite is true for propositional models (although see Stahl & Heycke, 2016).
 So far, the general trend of evidence indicates that EC effects are highly dependent on contingency awareness (e.g., Bar-Anan et al., 2010; Hofmann et al., 2010; Stahl et al., 2009).
 Yet there is one EC paradigm (Olson & Fazio, 2001) that some argue provides evidence for unaware EC effects (e.g., Jones et al., 2010; March et al., 2018).